skoolkid/skoolkit/sphinx/source/html-templates.rst

 * ``title`` - the title of the entry
 * ``type`` - the block type of the entry ('b', 'c', 'g', 's', 't', 'u' or 'w')

-The ``entry`` dictionary also contains these parameters, and the following additional ones:
+The ``entry`` object also has these attributes, and the following additional
+ones:

 * ``annotated`` - '1' if any instructions in the entry have a non-empty comment field, '0' otherwise